AG & Natural Resources

 Private Pesticide License Holders: You may have lost track of the date your license expires and how many PARP meetings you have attended during your current 5-year licensing period.
 You can check these by visiting the State Chemist’s website.
 OISC.purdue.edu/pesticide/ Once there, click on the ‘My Records’ tab near the top of the screen.
 Then choose ‘Pesticide License Search’ on the left side of the screen.
 Enter your last name and choose private applicator as your program type.

 For a listing of all of the upcoming meetings that offer credits visit this website: https://ag.purdue.edu/department/extension/ppp/ and once there choose ‘PARP Events’ then ‘View All Approved PARP Events’.
-You will see a listing of all of the upcoming PARP meetings in our state, including these nearby meetings.
+You will see a listing of all of the upcoming PARP meetings in our state, including these nearby meetings..

-When we get the details worked out, these meetings will be posted on the Purdue Pesticide Programs website. https://ag.purdue.edu/department/extension/ppp/
+These meetings will be posted on the Purdue Pesticide Programs website. https://ag.purdue.edu/department/extension/ppp/